inrupt/docs-pod-browser/source/index.rst

   #.
 Enter your :guilabel:`Username` and :guilabel:`Password` and login.

   #.
-If you have not previously authorized PodBrowser to
+If you have not authorized PodBrowser to
      access your Pod, you will be asked to authorize "Inrupt PodBrowser".
 Click :guilabel:`Authorize`.